Geometrical frustration and incommensurate magnetic order in Na$_3$RuO$_4$ with two triangular motifs: Experimental results

 To further explore the magnetic structure, we use the data collected at the high-intensity instrument D20.
 The thermo-diffractogram showing the magnetic contribution after subtracting the nuclear background from the data is pictured in Fig.~\ref{thermodiff}.
-Upon cooling, magnetic Bragg peaks start to appear at 29\,K, which fits perfectly to the upper phase transitions observed in the heat capacity data.
+Upon cooling, magnetic Bragg peaks start to appear at 29\,K, which fits perfectly to the upper phase transition observed in the heat capacity data.
 At around 26\,K, a second set of magnetic peaks emerges and parallels the second phase transition in the heat capacity data.
 Upon further cooling no other peaks appear but the magnetic peaks shift in position.
 This already indicates an incommensurately modulated magnetic structure.\\ To capture the magnetic structure quantitatively, measurements at fixed temperatures were recorded and will be analyzed next.
-Fig.~\ref{D20}(a) shows in black the pattern collected at 1.5\,K after the nuclear background was subtracted.
+Fig.~\ref{D20}(a) shows in black the pattern collected at 1.5\,K after the nuclear background (40\,K data) was subtracted.
 To determine the propagation vector $\vec{k}=(k_x,k_y,k_z)$, the procedure was as follows.
-The lattice parameters as determined from the refinement for the high-resolution D2B data taken at 40\,K were fixed for the refinement for the 40\,K data from D20, which allowed to determine precisely the wavelength and zero shift.
-The zero-shift corrected positions of the magnetic peaks visible in the 1.5\,K data were used to determine the possible propagation vectors with help of the program \texttt{k-SEARCH}, which is part of the \texttt{FullProf} suite of programs.
-LeBail refinements for the difference data 1.5\,K -- 40\,K that contain only the magnetic scattering were then done using the different propagation vectors found by \texttt{k-SEARCH}.
-The best solution returned $\vec{k}=(0.242(1),0,0.313(1))$ and the magnetic structure was refined as a spin-density wave with magnetic moments directed along $c$.
+The lattice parameters determined from the the high-resolution D2B data at 40\,K were fixed to refine the wavelength and zero shift for the data from D20. {\cred The possible propagation vectors were determined from the zero-shift corrected positions of the magnetic peaks at 1.5\,K using \texttt{k-SEARCH}.
+LeBail refinements for the data without the nuclear background were then done using the candidate propagation vectors~\cite{suppl}.} The best solution returned $\vec{k}=(0.242(1),0,0.313(1))$ and the magnetic structure was refined as a spin-density wave with magnetic moments directed along $c$.
 The corresponding irrep splits the Ru2 site into two, resulting in three nonequivalent Ru sites in the magnetic structure (see Fig.~\ref{magn_structure}).
 The magnetic \mbox{Rietveld} refinement is shown in Fig.~\ref{D20}(a) as the red line and describes the data accurately with the magnetic R\mbox{-}factor of 4.79.\\ The $x$ and $z$ components of the propagation vector as a function of temperature are depicted in Fig.~\ref{D20}(b).
 These components are almost temperature-independent at low temperatures and start changing above 15\,K. Whereas $k_x$ increases on heating, $k_z$ decreases.
 This correlation reflects the same microscopic origin of the incommensurability along $a$ and $c$, as we discuss in more detail below.
 Between 26 and 29\,K, only a fraction of the magnetic reflections could be observed, and a refinement of the magnetic structure was not possible.
 However, magnetic peaks remain at incommensurate positions, suggesting that the intermediate ordered phase may be related to the low-temperature one.\\ At low temperatures, the ordered magnetic moments are 2.23(3)\,$\mu_{\text{B}}$ for the Ru atom on site 1 and 3.04(3)\,$\mu_{\text{B}}$ for both Ru atoms on the former site 2.
 (Without loss of the fit quality, the magnetic moments of the split positions were restricted to be equal.)
 The determined moments are generally consistent with the theoretically expected local moment of 3\,$\mu_{\text{B}}$ for $S=3/2$.
 The temperature dependence of the magnetic moments is shown in Fig.~\ref{D20}(c).
 Below 10\,K, the magnetic moments stay constant within experimental error and then start to decrease monotonically until at 25\,K the moments on Ru1 and Ru2 reach 60\% and 70\% of the 1.5\,K value, respectively.\\